A story that should serve as a warning to anyone using the computer for dating all starts with an Arizona man and a Facebook friend request.

 Nataly has not been charged with any wrongdoing and denies any involvement in Cody's death.
 Cody's family members still suspect Nataly knew what was going to happen to Cody that fateful night.
 They claim since the couple lived together, Nataly had access to Cody's Facebook.

 William Randolph is currently behind bars at the Pinal County Adult Detention Center.
 His next court date is March 24.
 Randolph maintains he created the fake Facebook account, but that he did not murder Cody Virgin.

 Cody's family doesn't believe him and plans to push for the harshest sentence.

 But no matter the outcome of the case, Cody's family knows they can never replace what's been lost.

 "He was a real genuine guy," said Cody's cousin Cissy Torres.
 "I'm going to miss his smile.
 He didn't deserve it.
 He was just a young man starting out."

 Crime Watch Daily reached out to Cody's girlfriend at the time, Nataly Felix, and she declined an interview.

-Prosecutors are now asking the court double the $500,000 bail to $1 million for William Randolph, saying the original bail was determined before the body was found.
+Prosecutors asked the court to double the $500,000 bail to $1 million for William Randolph, saying the original bail was determined before the body was found.